hpcfung/CodingProjects/Reservoir/Overview.md

 When overfitting, most of the learning occurs in the reservoir?

 Changing the algorithm structure, towards "rote memorization"?

+### SGD
+SGD converges much more slowly.
+However the qualitative behavior seems to be the same (at the given test accuracy)

+Except regression tends to have the most learning?
+Even when test accuracy = 0.9

+Quite consistent from beginning to the end

+For both SGD 200 and 700 epoch runs

 ## Counterarguments to overfitting = learning only happens in the higher layers